huacnlee/autocorrect/README.md

 **Use `.autocorrectignore` to ignore files**

-Some times, you may wants ignore some special files that not wants to check.
+Sometimes, you may want to ignore some special files that not wants to check.

 By default, the file matched `.gitignore` rule will be ignored.